Neooolee/FCTF-Net/README.md

 # FCTF-Net

-The paper and code are coming soon.
+Both the synthetic dataset and the code of paper "A Coarse-to-Fine Two-stage Attentive Network for Haze Removal of Remote Sensing Images" are coming soon!